zhongchun/dragon-tensor/docs/api/python_api_reference.md

 import dragon_tensor as dt
 ```

-The module provides tensor classes and conversion functions for integration with NumPy, Pandas, and PyTorch.
+The module provides tensor classes and conversion functions for integration with NumPy, Pandas, PyTorch, and Apache Arrow.

 ---